vfand: A daemon to control fan speed in Vaio laptops

 is running it from /etc/rc.local

-until I add an init script which uses
+until I add an init script that uses

 start-stop-daemon